dejavui/dejavui/README.md

 root@dejavui-router:~# my_hardware --status
 * My hardware is not that good, but don't say I can't catch up!
 * Too many services are running out there on the main stream.
-* Give me your IP, your domain, and your password too!
+* Give me your IP, your domain, and say my name too!

 root@dejavui-router:~# if [ "$words" != "many" ]; then check --gateway; fi
 * I don't like many words, but at your gateway, my heart is in kernel panic!